Agumbe Ghat Road to be closed for repairs in December

 The Agumbe Ghat Road, that connects Malnad with coastal Karnataka, will remain closed to traffic from December 1 to 31 as it will be under improvement work.

-The road, about 2.40km long, has many potholes.
+The road, that is about 2.40 km long, is filled with potholes at many parts.
 Of the 14 hairpin curves in Agumbe Ghat, the parapet wall near 7 curves is dilapidated.

-The plan is to fill the potholes along the road and re-lay the surface of the road with dense bitumen concrete.

 Alternative routes